-The aforementioned Villa of Nero, also called Domus Aurea, was a Roman palace emperor Nero located between the hills of Palatine and Esquiline hill.
-Construction works were started in 64 CE and were conducted until 68 CE.
-They were interrupted after the emperor’s death.
-It was in the “Golden House” that Neron spent his last day of life in 68 CE.
+The aforementioned villa of Nero, also called Domus Aurea, was a Roman palace of Emperor Nero located between the Palatine and Esquiline Hills.
+Construction works began in 64 and were carried out until 68 CE.
+They were discontinued after the emperor’s death.
+It was in the “Golden House” that Nero spent his last day of life in 68 CE.